MilkyTracker

-MilkyTracker is a free software multi-platform music tracker for composing music in the MOD and XM module file formats.

-It is a clone that attempts to recreate the module replay and user experience of the popular DOS program FastTracker 2, with special playback modes available for improved Amiga Protracker 2/3 compatibility.
+MilkyTracker is a free and open-source multi-platform music tracker for composing music in the MOD and XM module file formats.
+It is a clone of the popular MS-DOS program FastTracker 2, with special playback modes available for improved Amiga Protracker 2/3 compatibility.

 Module tracking

 Module composition or "tracking" is done through the control of multichannel sample playback.
 An instrument is created by arranging one or more audio samples across a keyboard range.
 The instrument is then sequenced on a monophonic track that contains note, volume and effect data.
 A pattern is a series of tracks that are played back simultaneously.
 A song is then created by arranging the patterns.

 Features

-MilkyTracker is able to open several legacy music module formats and is able to save in .xm and .mod formats.
+MilkyTracker is able to open several legacy music module formats and is able to save in the .xm and .mod module formats and the .wav audio format.

 Like FastTracker, MilkyTracker contains a sample editor and an instrument editor.
 The envelope editor of the instrument editor allows the creation of many envelope points and user definable envelope loop points.

 MilkyTracker also supports basic (velocity sensitive) note input via MIDI.